 Once students are nominated, the Baylor admission department will contact them and request the application materials required to complete the scholarship application:

 - The student must be nominated no later than Jan.
-14, 2019.
+13, 2020.
 An essay topic is assigned when the nomination is announced.

 - In addition to the nomination, an application for admission to Baylor along with the required supporting materials, including two additional letters supporting the student’s nomination, must be completed by Jan.
-21, 2019.
+21, 2020.

-- Nominations Accepted: September 1, 2018 through January 14, 2019.
+- Nominations Accepted: September 1, 2019 through January 13, 2020.

 Click here for online nomination

 Cartter Scholars Weekend - Mar.
-8-9, 2019
+6-7, 2020

 From the nominees, the school will invite 12 to 16 finalists to Cartter Scholars Weekend at the beginning of March, when the finalists will be interviewed by a panel of Baylor faculty members before winners are announced the third week in March.